Parameters in /vsmagent/

 /vsmagent/master_hostname

-This parameter specifies the hostname of the master machine, i.e. the machine that runs the VSM server.
-In a HA setup, this should be the hostname of the IP address that is on the machine that is currently the active node, to ensure that services on the agents that need to access the VSM Server always connects to the machine that is up and running.
+This parameter specifies the hostname of the master server.
+In a HA setup, this should be the hostname or IP address for the machine that is currently the active node, to ensure that services on the agent server that need to communicate with the master always connect to the machine available.

 /vsmagent/max_session_port

-The highest port to use for VNC and tunnel ports on the VSM Agent.
-See TCP Ports Used by ThinLinc for an in-depth explanation of port allocation.
+The highest port to use for VNC and tunnel ports on the agent.
+See TCP ports used by ThinLinc for an in-depth explanation of port allocation.

 /vsmagent/single_signon